Skip to Content

 Research Interests

-Rama Chellappa, a Bloomberg Distinguished Professor in electrical and computer engineering and biomedical engineering and chief scientist at the Johns Hopkins Institute for Assured Autonomy, is a pioneer in the area of artificial intelligence.
+Rama Chellappa, a Bloomberg Distinguished Professor in electrical and computer engineering and biomedical engineering and an interim Co-Director of the Data Science and Artificial Intelligence Initiative, is a pioneer in the area of artificial intelligence.
 His work in computer vision, pattern recognition, and machine learning have had a profound impact on areas including biometrics, smart cars, forensics, and 2D and 3D modeling of faces, objects, and terrain.
 His work in motion capturing and imaging shows promise for future use in health care and medicine.

 Chellappa’s research has shaped the field of facial recognition technology—developing detailed face models based on shape, appearance, texture, and bone and muscle structure.
 Under a recent program called Janus, he and his team have developed a high-accuracy face recognition system that serves critical needs for federal and commercial sectors.
 The team has also worked on modeling facial expressions, with potential for a variety of medical applications.